 Just Act is a theatre-based catalyst for healing, change and activism to build a just world.

-We ignite critical reflection and activate meaningful dialogue and action planning through participatory theatre with collaborating partners to transform divisive social, systemic and personal challenges into equitable, collective solutions.
+We ignite critical reflection and activate meaningful dialogue and action planning through participatory theatre with collaborating partners.
+Our goal is to transform divisive social, systemic and personal challenges into equitable, collective strategies for real change.

 Theatre of the Oppressed (TO) is the starting point for working at the intersection of theatre, social justice, anti-oppression facilitation and civic engagement to create community-driven responsive work strengthening individual and collective power.